Hahei Beach in the Coromandel

 Visit Cape Reinga and Ninety Mile Beach

 Cape Reinga is nearly the most northern point of New Zealand’s North Island.
-It is a stunning natural attraction where the Tasman Sea meets the Pacific Ocean.
-It is also a place of cultural significance to the Māori people.
-According to their legends, the souls of the dead depart this world from the Cape.
-To respect the sacredness of this location, please refrain from eating or drinking when visiting.
+It is a stunning natural attraction where the Tasman Sea meets the Pacific Ocean and a place of cultural significance to the Māori people.

-The closest town to Cape Reinga is Kaitaia.
-The drive from there takes just over an hour.
 On the way to the Cape, make sure to stop at the famous Ninety Mile Beach.
 Although it is actually 88 kilometres long, this stretch of sand is perfect for a relaxing walk or a refreshing swim.
-If you would like to get your heart pumping, why not try bodyboarding down the local sand dunes or surfing.

 The easiest way to get to Cape Reinga is by car.
 If this is not an option, there are coach tours departing from Kaitaia and Paihia that will take you there.
 These tours also visit the Ninety Mile Beach.